-9. demonstrate knowledge within the field of digital design and media design, including social media and new media platforms
+9. demonstrate knowledge within the field of digital media design and the production of visual content for new media platforms

-10. demonstrate knowledge of different information-based applications and standards with regard to user-friendliness and to usability and functionality
+10. demonstrate knowledge of different internet-based applications as well as standards regarding user experience design and interactivity

+Competence and skills